alongchamps/rack-root/docs.md

 The backend for this app will be powered by FastAPI.
 Essential packages will be installed via requirements.txt.

 ## Testing
 I'm using pytest to run the tests for the backend which should allow me to develop more quickly later.
 My intention is that for every API endpoint, I have a test of some kind that will cover that code.
+Code coverage might get to 100%, but we'll see.

 In my `pytest.ini` file, I have one directive and that's to set an environmental variable for the databse file name.
 Since I'm only using a local sqlite database file for this app, I set the environment variable `DATABASE_URL` to be `nonproduction.db` for testing.
-When I am running via pytest, drop every piece of data to 'reset' the database without totally deleting and recreating it.
+When I am running via pytest, I drop every piece of data to 'reset' the database without totally deleting and recreating it.

 I came about this solution since I can use calls like `os.getenv("DATABASE_URL", "sqlite:///./backend/production.db")` in order to find out what database file I'm using.